 Keep your customers engaged by making it effortless to accomplish the tasks your app was designed to do.

 Sixty-four percent of consumers said they were unlikely or very unlikely to download a brand’s app*, according to Zipwhip’s 2020 State of Texting report.
 For these users, the next best way to connect is via texting.
 Need proof?
 According to Zipwhip’s report, 53% of consumers would rather communicate with customer support via text than any other channel.

 Text-based communication uses your phone’s native software, so it doesn’t require agents or users to log into a third-party app.
 Agents can respond more quickly and efficiently to inquiries, and users can receive the support they need, where they want it—on their phone’s native texting app.

 Read more: Text support: get it right the first time.

 Encourage users to give feedback

 Give your users the option to provide real-time feedback the moment they experience an issue.
 Instabug, for example, is a bug-reporting tool that can be added to your product’s app.
-It allows users to quickly report an issue without needing to contact an actual support agent or interrupt their workflow.
-When you give users the option to provide real-time, in-app feedback, you make it possible for developers to instantly identify issues with the mobile experience—and make adjustments accordingly.
+It allows users to quickly report an issue without needing to directly contact an actual support agent.
+The tool automatically produces detailed reports about the issues that users report and provides steps that developers can take to reproduce and solve the problems.